OpenMS/pyopenms-docs/docs/source/glossary.rst

         A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.

     Orbitrap analyzers
-        In :term:`mass spectrometry<Mass spectrometry>`, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
+        In :term:`MS`, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
-        A high resolution :term:`mass spectrometry<Mass spectrometry>` analyzer.
+        A high resolution :term:`MS` analyzer.

     MS1
         First stage to get a spectra.
-A sample is injected into the mass spectrometer, ionized, accelerated and analyzed by :term:`mass spectrometry<Mass spectrometry>`.
+A sample is injected into the mass spectrometer, ionized, accelerated and analyzed by :term:`MS`.

     MS2
-        Tandem :term:`mass spectrometry<Mass spectrometry>`, also MS/MS, a technique where two or more mass analyzers are coupled together.
+        Tandem :term:`MS`, also MS/MS, a technique where two or more mass analyzers are coupled together.
-        The ions from MS1 spectra are selectively fragmented and analyzed by a second stage of :term:`mass spectrometry<Mass spectrometry>`.
+        The ions from MS1 spectra are selectively fragmented and analyzed by a second stage of :term:`MS`.

     MS3
-        Multi-stage Mass Spectrometry
+        Multi-stage :term:`MS`

     collision-induced dissociation (CID)
-        A :term:`mass spectrometry<Mass spectrometry>` technique to induce fragmentation of selected ions in the gas phase.
+        A :term:`MS` technique to induce fragmentation of selected ions in the gas phase.
 Also known as Collision induced dissociation.

     TOPP